-ippears to be considerable discussion and comment on whether the TMCH should be expanded beyond / identical matches and if it should be extended to include "mark+keyword" or common typographical ark in question.
+Details: There appears to be considerable discussion and comment on whether the TMCH should be expanded beyond applying to only identical matches and if it should be extended to include "mark+keyword" or common typographical errors of the mark in question.
 If an extension is considered valuable, then the basis of such extension needs to be clear.

-res: The availability of adequate data to make recommendations and allow an e ective policy review of t on March 2017 report:
+Success Measures: The availability of adequate data to make recommendations and allow an elective policy review of the TMCH.